MicrosoftDocs/sql-docs/docs/sql-server/sql-server-2016-release-notes.md

 ###  <a name="bkmk_ga_docs"></a> Product Documentation (GA)
  **Issue and customer impact:** A downloadable version of the SQL Server 2016 documentation is not yet available.
-When you use Help Library Manager to attempt to **Install content from online**, you will see the SQL Server 2012 and SQL Sever 2014 documentation but there are no options for SQL Server 2016 documentation.
+When you use Help Library Manager to attempt to **Install content from online**, you see the SQL Server 2012 and SQL Server 2014 documentation but there are no options for SQL Server 2016 documentation.

- **Workaround:** Use one of the following:
+ **Workaround:** Use one of the following work-arounds:

  ![Manage Help Settings for SQL Server](../sql-server/media/docs-sql2016-managehelpsettings.png "Manage Help Settings for SQL Server")